nynaalekhya/minify-url/README.md

 # URL SHORTENER

-This ia a URL shortener application like tiny URL to shorten a link which employs NodeJS for backend, Mongo DB as database and Express as middleware, Mongoose for defining the schema, and EJS as the view engine.
+This is a URL shortener application like tiny URL to shorten a link which employs NodeJS for backend, Mongo DB as database and Express as middleware, Mongoose for defining the schema, and EJS as the view engine.
 ## Project Setup
 Configure the database mongodb URL and base URL
 ```javascript